itstommymorgan/vim_config/README.markdown

 3. Files remember where your cursor was when you last had them open.
 4. Temp files are saved in a central location rather than colocated with your files.
+5. Display features:
+   - a subtly colored line is displayed at the 80-character mark, to encourage you to write code in short, readable lines.
+   - trailing whitespace is highlighted red in normal mode.
+Most of the time it's not harmful, but when it matters it's a huge pain to find it.

 ## STRUCTURE ##